pierre10101/masterstar/README.md

 #setup instructions

-- Copy the .env.example and rename file to .env
 - Run the make setup command
 - Run the make dev command
 - if a error pops up, it should not, regarding the encryption key, generate one for your app by clicking on the botton